pluralsh/documentation/README.md

 ## What is Plural?

 Plural is an open-source, unified, application deployment platform that makes it easy to run open-source software on Kubernetes.
-Our marketplace has dozens of top tier applications ready to deply.
+Our marketplace has dozens of top tier applications ready to deploy.

 ![](<.gitbook/assets/image (1).png>)